Outside (Calvin Harris song): Commercial performance

 "Outside" entered and peaked at number six on the UK Singles Chart, selling 28,902 copies in its first week.
 It remained at number six the following week, selling 35,590 copies.
 In its third week, the song fell to number 10 with 33,208 copies sold.

 In the United States, "Outside" became Harris's eighth number-one single on Billboard's Dance/Mix Show Airplay chart for the week ending 7 March 2015, surpassing both David Guetta and Madonna, who along with Harris were tied with seven.
 It also gives Goulding her third number-one on this chart.
 On the Billboard Hot 100, the song peaked at number 29, making it Harris's eighth and Goulding's fifth top-40 single.

 Music video

 The music video for "Outside" was directed by Emil Nava and filmed in Los Angeles on 20 October 2014.
 The video premiered on 12 November 2014.

 The video depicts two separate couples in toxic and abusive relationships.
 Harris and Goulding each play partners in the separate relationships who both appear to be the chief recipient of the abuse.
-The video is also intercut with shots of Goulding singing directly to the camera in front of a suburban house, surreal images that bend the fore- and background, objects in the frame freezing in time, Goulding being suspended in the air, and Goulding with a floating rectangular mirror that eventually shatters.
-The video ends with Goulding and Harris together in the house in the midst of a mid-fight freeze frame, leaving the viewer to question which version was reality.
+The video is also intercut with shots of Goulding singing directly to the camera in front while her boyfriend rides a motorcycle and Harris being attacked by his girlfriend throwing glass glasses and plates at him of a suburban house, surreal images that bend the fore- and background, objects in the frame freezing in time, Goulding being suspended in the air, and Goulding with a floating rectangular mirror that eventually shatters.
+The video ends with Ellie Goulding and Calvin Harris together in the house in the midst of a mid-fight freeze frame, leaving the viewer to question which version was reality.